 At the bottom of this dead-end lane that leads south from Little Collins Street between Swanston and Elizabeth streets is The Butterfly Club.
 A temple to all things kitsch, the bar/theatre space has been hosting cabaret and comedy performers since 1999 – Tim Minchin cut his teeth here.
 We have it on good authority that the later you turn up, the weirder the show is likely to be.

-You may recall Centre Place from the Victoria tourism commercial in which a young woman inexplicably pushed an enormous ball of wool around the city.
+You may recall Centre Place from the Victoria tourism commercial in which a young woman pushed an enormous ball of wool around the city.
 This busy, pedestrian-only bluestone-cobbled laneway between Flinders Lane and Collins Street is recognisable as a quintessential Melbourne laneway and was one of the first in town to get the revitalisation treatment in the 1980s.
 Centre Place manages to fit a lot of personality into its 50-metre stretch as well as a plethora of tiny eateries, boutiques and graffiti.
 Things are always buzzing around lunchtime when excellent options abound including The Soup Place (cauldrons of exciting soups and a lovely pay-it-forward soup project for people in need) and Café Vicolino (straight out of Roma with panini, great coffee and pizza).
 In the evenings, head above ground to Hells Kitchen for a very Melbourne bar scene.

 The Centreway Arcade is a warren of little shops and cafes.
 It was built in the 1980s and provides a handy thoroughfare between Collins Street and Flinders Lane.

 Yet another street gallery, the dead-end Croft Alley, off Paynes Place in Chinatown, is a former service alley.
-At its southern end is The Croft Institute, a popular, lab-themed bar.

 Running south from Flinders Lane, Cocker Alley is a nondescript urban alleyway, a dingy backstreet full of garbage bins and the occasional rat.
-What makes it notable, however, is its street art, notably a defaced Banksy known as The Little Diver.
+What makes it notable, however, is its street art, which once notably included a Banksy known as The Little Diver.
 It was covered with Perspex in 2008 for protection but destroyed by a can of silver paint poured down the back of it, then emblazoned with “Banksy Woz Ere”.
 Melbourne street artist Phoenix took it upon himself to reinstate the The Little Diver in a work called The Little Diver Resurfaced – though it was vandalised, too.

 Dame Edna Place